iampenuel/carbon-footprint-calculator/README.md

 [LinkedIn](https://www.linkedin.com/inpenuel-stanley-zebulon)

 ## ❗️Disclaimer
 This tool is for educational purposes only!
-Actual CO₂ values may vary based on region, power sources, and whether your car is secretly a spaceship lol!
+Actual CO₂ values may vary based on different factors